Mike Stephenson: Broadcasting career

 Stevo began his broadcasting career in Australia with brief spells at radio and television stations in Sydney.
 He first appeared on British airwaves in 1988, when he was invited to co-commentate on the rugby league Ashes series in Australia for BBC Radio 2 with Eddie Hemmings.

 In 1990, Stevo joined the new British satellite television broadcaster BSB as a match summariser for its Rugby League coverage.
 At BSB, he joined up again with Hemmings, who had also been signed up by the broadcaster.
 The pairing were kept together when BSB and Sky Television merged to form BSkyB in 1991; the combined satellite TV network inherited BSB's rugby league TV contract.
+Eddie and Stevo became household names and synonymous with Super League and Rugby League, providing the voices of the sport for the first 20 years of Super League.

 Stephenson announced at the start of the 2016 season that he would be retiring from commentating at the end of the season after 26 years.
 His last game on the microphone was the 2016 Super League Grand Final.